asadhanif3188/OpenShift-Cluster-Setup-on-AWS/README.md

-# Installing an OpenShift cluster on AWS with customizations
+# OpenShift Cluster Setup on AWS
 In OpenShift Container Platform version 4.12, we can install a customized cluster on infrastructure that the installation program provisions on Amazon Web Services (AWS).
 To customize the installation, we need to modify parameters in the `install-config.yaml` file before installing the cluster.

 ## Pre-Requisites